A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Conclusion and Outlook

-Our calculation confirms that both TD-DMRG and ML-MCTDH are numerically-exact methods that are capable of achieving high accuracy for the simulation of complex chemical systems with moderate cost.
+Our calculation confirms that both MPS and TTNS are numerically-exact ansätze that are capable of achieving high accuracy for the simulation of complex chemical systems with moderate cost.
 We hope the high-accuracy benchmark data presented here will facilitate future developments of not only tensor network algorithms but also other types of quantum dynamics methods.
+At the same time, our study highlights practical challenges in tensor network simulations.
+High-quality results require extensive convergence tests for parameters such as bond dimension and tree structures.
+To overcome this, we need new descriptors to quantify errors in time-evolved observables, as well as algorithms that can efficiently and reliably generate near-optimal tensor network structures without extensive trial calculations.
 We expect continued cross-fertilization between TD-DMRG and ML-MCTDH will enable the simulation of even more challenging quantum systems with unprecedented accuracy and efficiency.

 {Appendix \Alph{section}} \counterwithin{figure}{section} \counterwithin{table}{section}

 {\Alph{section}\arabic{figure}} {\Alph{section}\arabic{table}}